Kidnapping and murder of Kenneth Bigley: Death

 Despite the efforts to save him, Bigley was beheaded on 7 October 2004.
 His death was first reported on Abu Dhabi television the following day.
-A multi-faith memorial service, attended by Tony Blair and his wife Cherie, was held for him in Liverpool on 13 November 2004.
+A multi-faith memorial service, attended by Tony Blair and his wife Cherie, was held for Bigley in Liverpool on 13 November 2004.
 His body has not been recovered, although an alleged al-Qaeda terrorist awaiting trial for the 2003 Istanbul bombings has claimed he is "buried in a ditch at the entrance to Fallujah".

 The kidnappers made a film apparently showing Bigley's murder, and the tape was subsequently posted on Islamist websites and on one shock site.
 According to reporters who watched the film, Bigley was wearing an orange jumpsuit, and read out a statement, before one of the kidnappers stepped forward and cut off his head with a knife.
 The bloodied head was then placed on top of Bigley's abdomen.
 News reports published after Bigley's death suggested he had briefly managed to escape from the kidnappers with the help of two MI6 agents of Syrian and Iraqi origin, who paid two of his captors to help him.
 The captors attempted to drive Bigley, who was carrying a gun and was disguised, out of town, the reports said, but he was spotted and recaptured at an insurgent checkpoint.
-The two captors were purportedly executed shortly thereafter.
+The two captors who were said to have helped him escape were purportedly executed shortly thereafter.